 Severe pneumothorax can be fatal if not treated.
 Take your child to the ER right away if he or she has any of the following:

-Sudden, sharp, stabbing chest pain that may spread to the shoulder and back
+Sudden, sharp, stabbing chest pain.
+It may spread to the shoulder and back, and it gets worse with deep breaths or coughing.

 Severe shortness of breath or trouble breathing